Skip to content

 Our Words for Work: Women in Leadership programme, in partnership with Lancôme, aims to challenge inequalities in employment opportunities for young women and non-binary students in post-16 education.

-We deliver a series of interventions to promote workplace literacy, including teacher-led workshops in schools, a day at Lancôme and a panel event with inspiring women in leadership positions.
+We deliver a series of workshops to promote workplace literacy, including teacher-led lessons in schools, a day with Lancôme and a panel event with inspiring women across a diverse range of careers.

 "It made me feel like I could accomplish anything and made me excited for the future."